PjHurtig/camping-pack-list/README.md

 ## Current Features

-- Generate a list of exxential gear
+- Generate a list of essential gear
 - Add “gear” to the pack-list
 - Remove “gear” from the pack-list
 - Edit “gear” in the pack-list